MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ## The Bot Framework SDK

-The Bot Framework SDK allows you to build bots that can be hosted on ABS.
+The Bot Framework SDK allows you to build bots that can be hosted on the Azure Bot Service.
 The service defines a REST API and an activity protocol for how your bot and channels or users can interact.
 The SDK builds upon this REST API and provides an abstraction of the service so that you can focus on the conversational logic.
 While you don't need to understand the REST service to use the SDK, understanding some of its features can be helpful.

 ## What a bot is

 A bot is an app that has a conversational interface.
 They can be used to shift simple, repetitive tasks, such as taking a dinner reservation or gathering profile information, on to automated systems that may no longer require direct human intervention.
 Users converse with a bot using text, interactive cards, and speech.
 A bot interaction can be a quick question and answer, or it can be a sophisticated conversation that intelligently provides access to services.

+Interactions involve the exchange of activities and they are happen in turns.

 ### Activities

 Every interaction between the user and the bot is represented as an *activity*.
-The activity schema defines the activities that can be exchanged between a user or channel and a bot.
+The Bot Framework [Activity schema](https://aka.ms/botSpecs-activitySchema) defines the activities that can be exchanged between a user or channel and a bot.
 An activity can represent human text or speech, app-to-app notifications, reactions to other messages, and so on.

 <a id="defining-a-turn"></a>